HIPAA Compliance & Healthcare Collaboration Tools: What You Need to Know

-Pair tools like Workplace by Facebook and Yammer with a rules-based monitoring and eDiscovery solution that surfaces instances of shared PHI in public and private messages.
+Pair tools like Workplace, Teams and Slack with a rules-based compliance monitoring and eDiscovery solution that surfaces instances of shared PHI in public and private messages.

 Develop an internal escalation plan to quickly evaluate the risk factors and determine an appropriate response.

 As a healthcare organization, you are responsible for treating your patient’s and protecting their data.

-Pair Aware with your Workplace or Yammer network to manage your risk of HIPAA violations while you embrace the future of work.
-Schedule a 30-minute introduction call today.
+Pair Aware with your Workplace, Teams or Slack network to manage your risk of HIPAA violations while you embrace the future of work.